The End of Software as We Know It

 The way your organization works must change with it.
 When the machine initiates and the human governs, you need less operational overhead and more governance capability.
 Teams shift from operating tools to governing AI agents that operate on their behalf.
 Leadership shifts from directing specific solutions to defining the constraints within which AI-generated solutions must operate.
 The AI-enhanced team is the organizational expression of this inversion.

 Map where each of your products sits on the evolution path.
 Identify the next step for each.
 Reorganize to match.
-This is Evolution Focus in practice (see Developing a Strategy for the GenAI Era).
+This is Evolution Focus in practice, as Developing a Strategy for the GenAI Era illustrates with concrete examples.

 The end of software as we know it is not the end of the need for structure.
 It is the beginning of a new kind of structure: one designed for governing intelligence rather than operating tools.